The Student Council is made up of 26 members; one rep in each tutor set plus 6 members of the Executive Committee.

-- Treasurer: Archie Griffiths
+- Chair: Archie Griffiths

-- Secretary: Sophie Wyeld
+- Secretary: Emily Mosscrop

-The aim of our Student Council is to ensure that all of our students have a voice and are able to positively contribute to shaping our whole school ethos and community; therefore every student is given the opportunity to take part and vote in the Student Council.
+The aim of our Student Council is to ensure that all of our students have a voice and are able to positively contribute to shaping our whole school ethos and community.
+Therefore every student is given the opportunity to take part and vote in the Student Council.
 It is important that all students feel they have a way of expressing their wishes or points of view in a safe and friendly environment; with the view of making every experience for each student the best it can possibly be.

 The Student Council is inclusive and proactive and being a member can help to improve a wide variety of skills including: teamwork, communication, presenting, decision making, time management, organisation, leadership, providing support and guidance, understanding varying viewpoints, debating and much more!